junlin77/CDNApi/README.md

 - **POST /api/auth/refresh**

-This endpoint allows the user to refresh their access token using a valid refresh token.
+This endpoint allows the API user to refresh their access token using a valid refresh token.

 - **Request Body:**